hxn150/JiveGenie/README.md

 If you would like a quick demo, go into `main.py` and set `use_cached_features=True` to generate dances from our sample set.
 To upload custom music files, ensure that files are in `.wav`, are 10 seconds long and that `use_cached_features=True` is set to false!

-\*Note: tested on Ubuntu22.04, dependencies may not work for MacOS/Windows
+\*Note: tested on Ubuntu22.04, dependencies may not work for MacOS/Windows.
+For a smoother experience, also ensure that you disable cache in the devtools of whatever browser you are working from.